qddyy/LearnNonparam/README.md

 oriented design and [Rcpp](https://CRAN.R-project.org/package=Rcpp) for integration of R and C++.

-Examples in the book can be found [here](https://qddyy.github.io/LearnNonparam/articles/examples).
+A few examples in the book can be found [here](https://qddyy.github.io/LearnNonparam/articles/examples).

 ## Installation